Contrarian Corpus

 Notes

-Annual investor update for Pershing Square Holdings (the listed fund vehicle), not a single-target activist campaign.
-Covers fund performance, organizational restructuring narrative ('return to our roots'), and one-pagers on each portfolio company (Agilent, Berkshire, Chipotle, Hilton, RBI, Lowe's, HHC, Fannie/Freddie) plus exited positions (Starbucks, ADP, UTX, Platform Specialty).
-Agilent section (pp. 30-35) is the closest thing to a fresh thesis pitch with a real peer-gap chart vs Waters.
+Annual investor update for Pershing Square Holdings (the listed fund vehicle), not a single-target activist campaign — classified as follow_up per guidance for fund-level portfolio recaps.
+SCQA / thesis_one_liner / thesis_summary kept populated at the fund narrative level ('return to roots drove 58% rebound'), but individual SCQA components nulled because no single target is being argued. closing_ask nulled — Q&A slide is the closer, no explicit reader call-to-action. author_name set to William Ackman (CEO/PM) though deck is firm-branded and not formally signed.
+Agilent section (pp. 30-35) is the closest thing to a fresh activist thesis pitch with a real peer-gap chart vs Waters.
 Slide 23 'Varied Approach to Activism' is a useful framework slide showing the visibility spectrum of activist tools.
-Slide 39 is an excellent annotated CMG share price chart timelining every activist milestone since 2016 — good template for a 'campaign storyboard' slide.
+Slide 39 is an excellent annotated CMG share price chart timelining every activist milestone since 2016 — a good template for 'campaign storyboard' visualization.
 Visual style is classic Pershing: blue/green/red header bands, Verdana sans-serif, dense bullets with takeaway boxes top and bottom of each slide.
-Section dividers are oddly minimal (light blue band on white).
 UTX page (p.
-57) is a candid post-mortem on a campaign they walked away from after Raytheon merger — interesting specimen of activist exit rhetoric.
+57) is a candid post-mortem on a campaign they walked away from after the Raytheon merger — interesting specimen of activist exit rhetoric.